The KJV Bible, Shakespeare and King James A commentary by James A Graves, Jr.

 The NIV Bible was translated from the KJV Bible, although I found that it correctly translates the Sixth Commandment as, “You shall not murder.”, instead of “Thou shalt not kill.”, as in the KJV Bible.

+The word “murder” is a big deal because the use of the word “kill” in the sixth commandment was a political tool used by the Church to give more power to the king and the courts when prosecuting someone for killing someone else.
 Since God’s law as translated in the KJV Bible commands that you shall not “kill”, claiming self-defense is virtually useless.
 The accused is completely at the mercy of the church, court, or king.
 However, the term “murder” suggests willful intent to kill someone for personal gain.
 For centuries the misuse of “Thou shalt not kill”, as translated in the KJV Bible, has allowed the persecution and prosecution of many innocent people, including members of law enforcement and the military, for many misguided, and mostly political, reasons.
+Also, pacifists, conscientious objectors, and others, seeking to avoid fighting for their country based on their religious beliefs, claim that it is a mortal sin to kill.
+That misconception, based on the mistranslation in the KJV Bible, misconstrues the intent of the Sixth Commandment; killing to survive, protecting and defending yourself, your family, or your fellow citizens, is not murder, and, consequently, is not a sin in the eyes of God.

 I also discovered that the New American Standard Bible (NASB) is an original translation from the Hebrew, Aramaic, and Greek texts, and is known as the most accurate translation of the 20th century for its reliability and fidelity to the original languages, which is considered to be its greatest strength.
+That description is similar to the description of the Geneva Bible published in 1560.

 Certainly, 20th century editions of the KJV Bible do not have the same wording as the 15th century edition (the KJV Bible was first published in 1611), but why, I wondered, do modern publishers of the KJV Bible still hold on to a five hundred year old English dialect that has not been part of written or conversational English in almost two hundred years?